bflorat/clean-quest/README.md

 - `src/services/pbData.js` — helpers to list quests and task types
 - `src/test/*` — Vitest + Testing Library setup and tests

+## Business rules

+- Task value fallback: when a task `finalValue` (or `value`) is missing or equal to 0, the UI uses its associated task type `defaultValue` for display and for the Estimated Money total.
+- Rules fallback: when the current quest has an empty `rules` field, the UI looks back through previous quests (sorted by start date descending) and shows the first non‑empty `rules` it finds.
+If none exist, it displays “No rules yet.”

 ## Node version

 Use Node 18+.